jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

     (i) supplied by a person other than the operator and is available to the public; or (ii) supplied by the operator as an agent for that product; and (b) ensure that a surveillance agency has the ability to decrypt any telecommunication.
-(5) In subsection (1)﻿(c), useable format means—
+(5) In this section,—
+  - **specified traffic data** , in relation to a telecommunication, means traffic data that identifies the nature of the telecommunication (see section 3AB(1)﻿(a)﻿(i))
+  - **useable format** means—
     (a) a format that is determined by a notice issued under section 42; or (b) a format that is acceptable to the network operator and the surveillance agency executing the interception warrant or other lawful interception authority.

 ### Subpart 2 — Reduced duties